 Manual Instrumentation (More Control)

-For custom spans and attributes:
+For custom spans and the attributes you actually care about:

 // Go example